d-lab/uqcrowd-log/README-MANUAL.md

 **2. (NEW) Export data from elasticsearch (tom-200109)**

-Step (1/2) change the parameters (you can Google "vim" or "vi" to see how to use the editor in linux)
+Step (1/2) change the parameters (you can Google "vim" or "vi" to see how to use the editor in linux, such as insert, save, etc.)

     sudo vi /opt/uqcrowd-log/exportParameters.json